It’s Saturday as I type this. My second year away at college as a transfer student.

 I know this may not seem cool for some of you, but my school has some decent events.

 Last year, we had a rapper open for a band.
-(Not going to say who since privacy and all that) But it was really fun to go to the concert.
+(Not going to say who since privacy and all that) But it was really fun to go to a concert.

 We also have a yearly “fair” where locals showcase their cultures.
-Food, music, and all kinds of activities happen during that event that make for a good Saturday.
+Food, music, and all kinds of activities happen during that event that makes for a good Saturday.

 Some clubs also do their own thing like the Improv Club with its wacky-themed shows that happen regularly throughout the semester.